Sold the Coffin Dance Meme NFT For Over $1 Million

 Project success and an absolute record

-Together with me, other Ukrainian specialists, and the Bads agency, Eugene managed to develop successful marketing solutions and lead interesting projects based on the meme.
-Everything developed very well.
+Together with Eugene, other Ukrainian specialists, and the Bads agency, we developed successful marketing strategies and launched engaging projects based on the Coffin Dance meme.
+The collaboration was progressing well.